skelsec/aardwolf/README.md

  CredSSP (aka `HYBRID`) auth using NTLM auth + password connecting to RDP server `10.10.10.103`
  - `rdp+ntlm-password://TEST\Administrator:<NThash>@10.10.10.103`
  CredSSP (aka `HYBRID`) auth using Pass-the-Hash (NTLM) auth connecting to RDP server `10.10.10.103`
- - `rdp+plain-password://Administrator:Passw0rd!1@10.10.10.103`
+ - `rdp+plain://Administrator:Passw0rd!1@10.10.10.103`
- Plain authentication (No SSL, encryption is RC4) auth using password connecting to RDP server `10.10.10.103`
+ Plain authentication (No SSL, encryption is RC4) using password connecting to RDP server `10.10.10.103`
+ - `vnc+plain://Passw0rd!1@10.10.10.103`
+ VNC client with VNC authentication using password connecting to RDP server `10.10.10.103`
+ - `vnc+plain://Passw0rd!1@10.10.10.103`
+ VNC client with VNC authentication using password connecting to RDP server `10.10.10.103`
+ - `vnc+plain://:admin:aaa@10.10.10.103`
+ VNC client with VNC authentication using password `admin:aa` connecting to RDP server `10.10.10.103`.
+Note that if the password contains `:` char you will have to prepend the password with `:`

 # Kudos
  - Citronneur's `rdpy`.
 The decompression code and the QT image magic was really valuable.